strangerstudios/pmpro-reports-dashboard/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-reports-dashboard/issues

 == Changelog ==

+= 1.0 - 2024-01-05 =
+* FEATURE: The mobile reports dashboard is now a PWA (Progressive Web App) and can be added to your mobile device's home screen for instant access.
+* FEATURE: Overhauled design with faster updates.

 = 0.3.1 - 2021-12-03 =
 * BUG FIX/ENHANCEMENT: Removed duplicate button to view detailed report in WordPress admin.